Albatross: Diet

 Light-mantled albatrosses regularly dive to feed, and can dive to below 12 m (39 ft).

-The albatross diet is predominantly cephalopods, fish, crustaceans, and offal (organ meat), although they also scavenge carrion and feed on other zooplankton.
+The albatross diet is predominantly cephalopods such as squid, fish, crustaceans such as krill, other zooplankton, and offal (organ meat); much of their food is taken near the surface, and often include floating carrion.
 For most species, a comprehensive understanding of diet is known for only the breeding season, when the albatrosses regularly return to land and study is possible.
 The importance of each of these food sources varies from species to species, and even from population to population; some concentrate on squid alone, others take more krill or fish.
 Of the two albatross species found in Hawaii, one, the black-footed albatross, takes mostly fish, while the Laysan feeds on squid.

 The use of data loggers at sea that record ingestion of water against time (providing a likely time of feeding) suggests that albatrosses predominantly feed during the day.
 Analysis of the squid beaks regurgitated by albatrosses has shown that many of the squid eaten are too large to have been caught alive, and include midwater species likely to be beyond the reach of albatross, suggesting that, for some species (like the wandering albatross), scavenged squid may be an important part of the diet.
+Across the studied species, squid from the genera Galiteuthis, Histioteuthis, Illex, Kondakovia, Martialia, and Psychroteuthis made up the highest dietary proportions of various albatross species.
 The source of these dead squid is a matter of debate; some certainly comes from squid fisheries, but in nature it primarily comes from the die-off that occurs after squid spawning and the vomit of squid-eating whales (sperm whales, pilot whales, and southern bottlenose whales).
 The diet of other species, like the black-browed albatross or the grey-headed albatross, is rich with smaller species of squid that tend to sink after death, and scavenging is not assumed to play a large role in their diet.
 The waved albatross has been observed practising kleptoparasitism, harassing boobies to steal their food, making it the only member of its order to do so regularly.

 Until recently, albatrosses were thought to be predominantly surface feeders, swimming at the surface and snapping up squid and fish pushed to the surface by currents, predators, or death.
 The deployment of capillary depth recorders, which record the maximum dive depth undertaken by a bird, has shown that while some species, such as the wandering albatross, do not dive deeper than a metre, some species, such as the light-mantled albatross, have a mean diving depth of almost 5 m and can dive as deep as 12.5 m.
 In addition to surface feeding and diving, they have also been observed plunge diving from the air to snatch prey.